-Here at LabJack we believe an Arduino actually more like a PLC than a LabJack.
+In many ways an Arduino is actually more like a PLC than a LabJack.
 Arduinos and PLCs are both designed to operate standalone, although they do have or can have some ability to talk to a computer.
 LabJacks are designed to talk to a computer, although T-series devices do have some ability to operate standalone.

 During prototyping especially it is ideal to work with a Linux/Windows/Mac computer.
 The power and flexibility of such a computer is unmatched, and they cost little.
-We see that during prototyping you develop with whatever type of computer is convenient.
-Then if you are moving to a higher volume phase, you could replace the big computer with a Raspberry Pi or similar SBC, ARM or industrial grade computer.
+During prototyping you develop with whatever type of computer is convenient, and then if you are moving to a higher volume phase, you could replace the big computer with a Raspberry Pi or other SBC (single board computer or industrial grade computer).

 Let's say instead you decide to develop your system without a computer.
 You would connect all your sensors and actuators to an Arduino or PLC, and do your programming ("software development") directly on the Arduino or PLC.
 You will generally be forced to use whatever single development environment is supported on the Arduino/PLC.
 You will not have nearly the flexibility, power, and connectivity, that you would have with a computer.

 Where does LabJack fit in the hardware universe?